top of page

 • be fairly represented by their union

 To have your series included in a bargaining unit or form a bargaining unit requires a “showing of interest” from employees who wish to join or form an organization.
 An election will need to take place with the FLRA for this to happen.
-We can connect you with an AFGE National Organizer who will guide you through the process.
+Please complete this form to express interest.

 • Any management official or supervisor (definition: the official has the authority to hire, direct, assign, promote, or discipline subordinate employees; not merely routine or clerical in nature).